samsquire/multiversion-concurrency-control/README.md

 # Main.java - parallel actor model

 This is an parallel multithreadeded actor model.
 Run `Main.java` to run it.
-I get between 1 million - 2.3 million requests per second on my Intel(R) Core(TM) i7-10710U CPU @ 1.10GHz, 1608 Mhz, 6 Core(s), 12 Logical Processor(s).
+I get between 100 million requests per second on my Intel(R) Core(TM) i7-10710U CPU @ 1.10GHz, 1608 Mhz, 6 Core(s), 12 Logical Processor(s).
 This places communication costs between ~500-1000 nanoseconds.

 The model checker is written in Python in a different repository, see [multithreaded-model-checker](https://github.com/samsquire/multithreaded-model-checker)

+# Actor2 - parallel actor model 2

+This is another parallel multithreaded actor model.
+Run `Actor2.java` to run it.
+I get around 900 million requests per second with this model.

+This program allocates all 10 million messages in advance and communicates them with lists of lists which avoid the parallel iterator problem.

 # Multiversion concurrency control - How it works